-EMDR (Eye-Movement Desensitization and Reprocessing)
+EMDR (Eye-Movement Desensitization and Reprocessing).

 EMDR can also treat trauma.
 Developed by Francine Shapiro in 1987, EMDR helps clients process traumatic memories in small increments while focusing on external stimuli (such as hand-tapping), soothing sounds, or by directing eye movement in a bilateral way.
 Shapiro found that these techniques can invoke trauma recovery.
 While EMDR isn't as common as Cognitive-Behavioral Therapy, it's growing in popularity.
 In fact, new research found that it may be an effective way to treat other mental health disorders, like depression.
 One thing to keep in mind if you're interested in EMDR: Facilitating it requires post-graduate training, so anyone looking for an EMDR therapist should make sure the therapist has completed advanced levels or EMDR training.

-Clients typically receive 6 to12 sessions of EMDR (EMDR therapists follow a specific format for each therapy session, which aims to address the trauma in a time-limited way).
+Clients typically receive 6-to-12 sessions of EMDR (EMDR therapists follow a specific format for each therapy session, which aims to address the trauma in a time-limited way).
 By processing emotions and memories of the trauma while also paying attention to external stimuli, distressing memories and emotions become desensitized, which can lessen the symptoms of Post-Traumatic Stress Disorder (PTSD).

-If you’re dealing with: Depression
+If you’re struggling with: Depression

-Consider: Accelerated Experiential Dynamic Psychotherapy (AEDP)
+You might consider: Accelerated Experiential Dynamic Psychotherapy (AEDP)

 or Mindfulness-Based Cognitive Therapy